How to eat with IBS

-If you find you are experiencing adverse reactions to fibre you may want to consider the FODMAPs within your diet.
-FODMAPs are specific classes of carbohydrate often found in many fruit, vegetables and legumes.
+If you find you are experiencing adverse reactions to fibre you may want to consider including FODMAPs within your diet.
+FODMAPs are specific classes of carbohydrate, often found in fruit, vegetables and legumes.
 Many FODMAP foods are rich in fibre and, if this is where the problem lies, you can consider FODMAP friendly foods to obtain your dietary fibre.

 Your digestive system contains billions of bacteria.
 This is known as your microbiota – these organisms occur naturally and reside in particularly significant numbers in your large intestines.
 We now know that they play a very important part in keeping us healthy.

 Generally, we can categorise microbiota into 'good' and 'bad' bacteria.
 In order to maintain a healthy gut, it is important to support the good bacteria and ensure bad bacteria don't outweigh the beneficial effects of our friendly microbiota.